 The applicant may then be invited to attend a formal interview at which his/her relevant skills and experiences will be discussed in more detail.

 The selection process will always include the following;

 - The candidate will be observed teaching a lesson

 - A face to face professional interview including questions relating to safeguarding children

 Short listed applicants will be required to provide proof of their qualifications and professional status by producing documentation on the day of interview.
 The School will verify that applicants have actually obtained any qualifications legally required or deemed essential for the job and claimed in their application by asking to see the relevant certificate, or a letter of confirmation from the awarding body / institution.
 If the original documents are not available, the School will require sight of a properly certified copy.
 Where applicants have obtained qualifications abroad, a certified comparability check by BARIC will be required.
 Proof of identity and other documentation will be verified by the chair of the panel/headteacher.

 The School requires applicants to account for any gaps or discrepancies in employment history on the application form.
 Where any applicant is shortlisted, any gaps will also be discussed at interview.

 Applicants should be aware that providing false information is an offence and could result in an application being rejected or summary dismissal if the applicant has been selected.
-Where false information is provided in support of an application to work at the School, the School is required to report the matter to the Independent Safeguarding Authority (ISA), the police and other relevant professional bodies.
+Where false information is provided in support of an application to work at the School, the School is required to report the matter to the Disclosure and Barring Service, the Police and other relevant professional bodies.